TheGoodlike13/liberty_or_death/README.md

 That's strange.
 After all, when I was installing Ubuntu it offered to install something or other called `Active Directory`.
 If it was something exclusively related to Windows, surely that would not be possible.
-Surely the installation would just offer me some other equally bizarrely named linux alternative.
+Surely the installation would just offer me some other equally bizarrely named Linux alternative.
 Is this a case for the Mobius chair to explain how there are actually two Active Directories all along?

 At least we can see the familiar faces like LDAP and Kerberos mentioned here.
 Although I'm not very happy when it says `Microsoft's version of Kerberos`.
-I'd be pretty mad if my linux setup was all a wild goose chase.
+I'd be pretty mad if my Linux setup was all a wild goose chase.

 At first I thought my problem was that I was reading wikipedia.
 Or that I had just recently waken up from a headache induced nap.